sherman205/sophiologi/src/content/featured/cambia-sort/index.md

   - Cucumber
   - Docker
 ---
-A simple dockerized sort function for a CSV file of comma-separated values as an interview challenge.
-Possible BDD testing scenarios are illustrated using Cucumber.
+A simple docker container that sorts a CSV file of comma-separated values.
+Built with testing best practices in mind and possible BDD testing scenarios are illustrated using Cucumber.